GENERAL TAX SALE INFORMATION

 I am interested in purchasing property at a tax sale.
 How can I be notified of tax sales?

-The information will be posted on this website and the county’s website approximately 45 days prior to the sale date.
-Additionally, the legal ad will run in the Kingsport Times News approximately 20 days prior to the sale date.
+The information will be posted on this website approximately two months prior to the sale date.
+Additionally, the legal ad will run in the Kingsport Times News at least 20 days prior to the sale date.

 What happens to property that does not sell at the tax sale?